INSIDE COTTONMOUF’S “GET LIKE ME”: IDENTITY, POWER, AND PLACE

 Directed by Da, with cinematography, editing, and prop design by Elsa Wong, the work situates CottonMouf within a lived geography that leans into its own rhythm.
 The neighborhood is not framed as backdrop, but as active structure: shaping rhythm, movement, and the logic of appearance itself.

 The video follows the artist through different personas: the it girl, the boxer inspired by Mike Tyson, who is also from East New York, and the bride who ultimately chooses herself.
 Each version shows a different side of her personality and power.
-“Styling was a big part of bringing these characters to life, and many of the pieces actually came from my own wardrobe,” says Elsa.
+“Styling was a big part of bringing these characters to life, and many of the pieces actually came from my own wardrobe,” says Da.

 “Pulling inspiration from the ’90s, the era when CottonMouf was born, was essential in shaping the visual language.
 We leaned into Y2K and lo-fi aesthetics to match the artist’s eclectic energy.
 Working alongside my director of photography was key to realizing the vision.
 Her background in set design and photography added to the experimental quality I was looking for”.